abhi-agg/mlops-demo/e2e/README.md

 3. Autogenerate the config file

-    To workaround a bug in the generator (where we need to reference `app` and not `app_builder` otherwise generator would complain with `TypeError: Expected 'forecast:app_builder' to be an Application but got <class 'function'>`), please uncomment the last line in both `forecast.py` and `multiply.py` files where `app` is getting initialized and run:
+    To workaround a bug in the generator (where we need to reference `app` and not `app_builder` otherwise generator would complain with `TypeError: Expected 'forecast:app_builder' to be an Application but got <class 'function'>`), please uncomment the last line in all three files `forecast.py`, `multiply.py` and `code-copilot.py` files where `app` is getting initialized and run:

     ```sh
-    serve build forecast:app multiply:app -o serve_config.yaml
+    serve build forecast:app multiply:app code-copilot:app --o serve_config.yaml
     ```

 4. Tweak the generated config `serve_config.yaml`, especially the `applications` section.
 Please set a unique `route_prefix` for each application.